27 Apr Parlour by night: theatre at the Chef’s Table (NW10)

 When food meets theatre, and all is a performance to delight the senses – that is the Chef’s Table at Parlour, located discretely in a partitioned-off section of this restaurant off Kensal Rise in NW10.

-To be clear, I was not on the Chef’s Table.
-I was round the corner, across the room from Parlour’s Wednesday Quirky Quiz Night.
-I was eating my plate of home-smoked salmon with soda bread and Lancashire butter, accompanied by a glass of canal-foraged elderflower cordial.
+To clarify, I was across the room from the Chef’s Table but I could catch a glimpse of what was going on through the porthole, and I could see that the five friends were having a lot of fun.
+Instead, I was eating my plate of home-smoked salmon with soda bread and Lancashire butter, accompanied by a glass of canal-foraged elderflower cordial.

 Kensal’s chef, performer, storyteller

-Let me tell you a bit about the Chef’s Table at Parlour.
+Let me tell you the story of the Chef’s Table at Parlour.
 It’s at table number 86, by the kitchen, with seating for eight.
 It’s a one-man show.
 Welcome…. chef, performer and storyteller, Jesse Dunford Wood, also the name behind Parlour.

 Stories are important as they give our world meaning, and we as human beings need that.
 “After nourishment, shelter and companionship, stories are the thing we need most in the world,” said British writer Philip Pullman.

 Story telling is about performance.
 As Professor Charles Spence, the author of Gastrophysics, who has worked with Jesse, writes in his newly published book: “Restaurants are becoming stages; the waiters and chefs at some of the world’s top establishments are increasingly playing the role of actors and magicians.”

 An experiential ‘trip’ with an ‘itinerary’, aka menu, at Heston Blumenthal’s The Fat Duck at Bray will set you back £265 per person, compared with Parlour’s £85.
 At Parlour you get the sole attention of Jesse throughout the whole meal; he holds the audience emotionally, spiritually and physically…. serving the food himself, with panache, of course!